leberns/sp-hello-events/installers/hello-events-installer/README.md

 Review if Note fields should be `Compatible` or `FullHTML` in attribute `RichTextMode`.

-## Applying the Provision Template
+## Applying the Provisioning Template

 Execute the script [`set-template.ps1`](./set-template.ps1) to apply the template [`hello-events-template.xml`](./hello-events-template.xml) to the given site.